Cries and Whispers

 Cries and Whispers was Ingmar Bergman’s fourth colour film but with a palette of just black, white and red, he still painted deep emotions and vivid dreams.

-Released in 1971, critics bracketed Robert Altman’s McCabe and Mrs. Miller as a revisionist western.
+Critics have long called Robert Altman’s 1971 picture a revisionist western.
 Truth is, the western has always been revising itself.

 Reviled upon its release and long out of circulation, the influence of Michael Powell’s Peeping Tom is now to be found in the most unexpected places.

-Alec Guinness, Peter Sellers and Herbert Lom may star, yet it is Katie Johnson who gives one of cinema’s greatest ever comedic performances.
+Alec Guinness, Peter Sellers and Herbert Lom may star, but Katie Johnson gives one of cinema’s greatest comedic performances.

 Francois Truffaut once claimed ‘cinema’ and ‘Britain’ were incompatible.
 Powell and Pressburger proved him wrong.